leaf-ai/studio-go-runner/README.md

 ## RabbitMQ access

-RabbitMQ is supported by StudioML and the golang runner and an alternative to SQS, and Goodle PubSub.
+RabbitMQ is supported by StudioML and the golang runner and an alternative to SQS.
 To make use of rabbitMQ a url should be included in the studioML configuration file that details the message queue.
 For example:

 ```
 cloud: